Coronavirus: these are the measures the government is taking for self-employed professionals

 On 18 March, the Walloon government announced a series of measures to help the self-employed in Wallonia, in addition to the support already provided for by the federal government:

-- Self-employed persons who have to close their doors or whose activity is stopped receive a fixed allowance of 5,000 euros.
-These include the Horeca, the retail trade, the accommodation sector, travel agencies, and related activities.
+- Self-employed persons who have to close their doors or whose activity is discontinued receive a fixed allowance of 5,000 euros.

 On March 19 the Brussels Region also detailed the measures it was taking to help the self-employed in Brussels.